Advertisement

 2

-PSERN serves King, Pierce, and Snohomish counties.
-Seattle's approach could influence neighboring agencies.
+PSERN covers King, Pierce, and Snohomish counties.
+Seattle's approach carries weight with neighboring agencies still making their own calls.

 3